 Then there’s rapid testing.
 A rapid antigen test can tell you whether you are contagious with COVID-19 in as little as 15 minutes’ time.
 These tests are as simple to use—and utilize the same technology—as home pregnancy tests.
 Frequent use of rapid testing is better, for public health purposes, than PCR (which, in the U.S., has taken anywhere from hours to days to longer to return a result, and can turn up positive even before or after a person is contagious).
 Studies by U.S. colleges have shown success with rapid testing programs.
 Studies of rapid testing in public transit and in other countries have shown success as well.
 As a February 19, 2021, article in The Lancet notes, “In the midst of a raging plague, it is inequitable and unethical not to deploy high quality rapid tests alongside existing public health interventions.”
 In December 2020, over 50 experts wrote an open letter encouraging the federal government to use the Defense Production Act to ramp up test production.
 The cost of testing is minuscule compared to the cost wrought by the ongoing pandemic.
 Yet the Biden administration only just announced that it would commit substantial funding to increasing rapid testing availability, and at the moment few tests remain on the market, even fewer are in stock, and the prices are prohibitive for frequent use.
 Last year’s compelling case for Daily Quick Tests explains how easily testing can be carried out.
 What we really need is a Testing for All plan, similar to Sanders’ Masks for All, to make free, universal testing available to all and to give special assistance to unvaccinated people and those who are otherwise marginalized (institutionalized people, the unhoused, disabled or medically fragile people) and who are at higher risk of COVID-19.
 Aggressive testing means shorter isolation times since testing can pinpoint when people are contagious.

 If you want to stop the spread of a virus that is carried via aerosols, it’s also important to think about air filtration and ventilation.
 A HEPA filter can remove virus particles from the air.
 Ventilation, which means bringing in fresh air, can also help dilute virus particles in the air, making the air safer to breathe.
 We need to take a serious look at building filtration and ventilation.
 I’m not saying this is a quick thing, but we’re not even trying at this point—inexcusable, as this pandemic drags on.
-(Here is an informative thread by epidemiologist Eric Feigl-Ding about air filtration, and here is an informative article about the healthy buildings initiative, led by public health specialist Dr. Joseph Allen.)
+(Here is an informative thread by epidemiologist Eric Feigl-Ding about air filtration, and here is an informative article about how to make indoor air healthier to breathe.)

 Beyond that, the U.S. needs to get serious about guaranteeing people adequate basic healthcare, so that they do not have preventable health problems.
 Every illness that goes untreated because people cannot afford treatment is not only an unnecessary harm, but also needlessly makes people more vulnerable to COVID (and in future pandemics).
 We have a simple and effective way to ensure that a lack of money isn’t making our population sicker.
 Medicare For All (M4A) would give comprehensive medical care (including vision, dental, hearing, and mental healthcare) to everyone living in the U.S. and end all the premiums, copays, deductibles, coinsurances, and surprise bills that make getting healthcare a nightmare.
 M4A would end the ridiculous scam that is the Affordable Care Act marketplace exchange as well as the unjust for-profit commercial health insurance system we have now.
 Ultimately, the United States faces a simple question: is it going to do what is necessary to keep its population in good health, or is it going to let people die needlessly?
 We know what the answer has been so far.

-A more recent article in the Journal of the American Medical Association has described four “Endgame Scenarios.”
-The authors admit that other scenarios are possible than what they describe, which are scenarios characterizing the state of affairs between the virus and people in a given country.
-The point is not to debate which country is in which state at a given time since things can change fairly quickly, but to note that countries have ended up in different places over time.
-Getting rid of the virus altogether seems unlikely, the authors note.
-At the same time, some countries or regions that have aggressively responded to outbreaks may be able to achieve very low levels of virus.
+Some countries or regions that have aggressively responded to outbreaks have been able achieve very low levels of virus.
 The degree to which a given country has managed to control the virus clearly depends on the choices that countries (and global superpowers) make around public health mitigation measures and vaccination, as well as the presence of variants.

 Now we have a changing narrative around what is considered possible, as Yong writes in his recent piece.
 What was considered possible, and desirable, was herd immunity through vaccination.
 Even in the early days of the pandemic, according to a May 3, 2021, New York Times article, “when vaccines for the coronavirus were still just a glimmer on the horizon, the term ‘herd immunity’ came to signify the endgame: the point when enough Americans would be protected from the virus so we could be rid of the pathogen and reclaim our lives.”